Visit our Facebook Page which has all earlier recorded services and much more!!

 Download The Power Of Communal Singing text and shared response form here.

-The current schedule for the Summer Special Music event features the following guest musicians:
+The final schedule for the Summer Special Music event features the following guest musicians:

 August 17 - Amy Scott